 If your significant other has mentioned you’re snoring, it might mean sleep apnea since snoring is usually the first sign.
 In this case, you can ask your dentist to look at your throat while they are examining your teeth.
 They will be able pick up on the telltale signs of apnea-related snoring, such as a red or irritated throat.
 From there, your dentist can check for other symptoms.

 Many sleep apnea sufferers grind their teeth, wearing down the enamel.
 This is something your dentist will notice right away, usually before you or your GP does.
 If teeth grinding is an issue, your dentist will sometimes suggest a night guard, a mouth device you wear while sleeping to prevent further damage.

 This symptom falls in line with teeth grinding.
 When you grind your teeth down at night, compromising the enamel, bacteria are free to enter these teeth.
 Suddenly you have new cavities.
 At this point, your dentist might recommend a sleep study, which will tell you definitively if you have sleep apnea.

-If you are diagnosed with this disorder, we at MD Smiles can steer you quickly toward the best sleep apnea treatments, saving your teeth and your overall health!
+If you are diagnosed with this disorder, we at Jennifer Sokolosky, DMD can steer you quickly toward the best sleep apnea treatments, saving your teeth and your overall health!
 If you’re interested in sleep apnea treatment in Ellicott City, MD, please don't hesitate to contact Jennifer Sokolosky, DMD today!